Expand description

 quote!

-macro for turning code blocks into source tokens. - Random number generators.
+macro for turning code blocks into source tokens. - rand

 - Simple HTTP requests, synchronous and asynchronous.